JCThePants/GenericsLibLocalizer/README.md

 In the lang.txt file, not all localization lines are required.
 You may only include the lines that are actually changed, so long as the index number remains the same.

-Plugins that implement GenericsLib LanguageManager can also merge external language files, though the plugin must provide a file to merge via its own implementation.
+Plugins that implement NucleusFramework's LanguageManager can also merge external language files, though the plugin must provide a file to merge via its own implementation.

 Dependencies:
 ASM library - ByteCode manipulation and analysis framework